arnabgcp/bookstore-springboot/README.md

 Your GCP project needs to be configured properly in order to use this example.
 This is necessary to allow Cloud Build to access resources such as the GKE cluster.

+Please refer Appendix D for more information about github repository details.

+1. Please clone repository 'https://github.com/apskarthick/bookstoreonk8s.git' to your own github account and start following steps

 1. If you haven't already done so, ensure the [Cloud Build API is enabled](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com) in your GCP project.
    - Alternatively you may run: `gcloud services enable cloudbuild.googleapis.com --project=$PROJECT`
 1. Next you will need connect git repository from cloud build